 Never click on links or attachments in messages unless you are absolutely positive about the sender’s identity, the link it directs to, and the contents of the attachment.
 Again, obtain a second level of confirmation from the recipient.

-This crucial step applies not just to emails but to questionable text messages you may receive on your smartphone that includes a link you’re being urged to click on.
-Don’t click if you’re not sure.
+This crucial step applies not just to emails but to questionable text messages you may receive on your smartphone which includes a link you’re being urged to click on.
+Don’t click it if you’re not sure.

 If you are hit with a spearphishing attempt, don’t respond with arguments or ripostes.
 You stand to gain nothing, and many times you can cause yourself more harm—responding only confirms to the spammer that you and your email address are real.
 Instead, document the suspicious message and contact a trusted member of your company’s IT support team.
 Or consider reporting email scams and phone scams to the FTC, IRS, or FBI via their websites.

 Reviewing the amount of personal information you share online isn’t quite as clear-cut.
 Many people consider LinkedIn the “safest” of all social media applications since it focuses on professional achievements and business connections.
 But hackers have still figured out how to exploit the platform, infiltrating its messaging tool and scraping available details before deploying them toward nefarious ends.
 Below are three more steps to consider when it comes to what you share online:

 This starts with creating strong passwords and never using the same logins across multiple sites.
 Multi-factor authentication, which requires you to enter your password and then verify your identity by entering a unique code you receive via text message or email, is equally important.
 And the secure password generators included in many all-in-one password management solutions can randomly create long, complicated login credentials you’d never remember—and then remember them for accounts like LinkedIn while you are responsible for one master password.